netgeak/Cybersecurity-Bootcamp-homework/Week 4/SubmissionFile.md

 ### Bonus
-1. Command to install chkrootkit:
+1. Command to install chkrootkit: sudo apt install chkrootkit

-2. Command to see documentation and instructions:
+2. Command to see documentation and instructions: man chkrootkit or chkrootkit -h

-3. Command to run expert mode:
+3. Command to run expert mode: sudo chkrootkit -x

 4. Provide a report from the chrootkit output on what can be done to harden the system.
-    - Screenshot of end of sample output:
+    - Screenshot of end of sample output: screenshot uploaded

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.